Dutch Boerenkool Stamppot is probably one of the oldest and most authentic Dutch dishes. Literally translated it means "farmers cabbage hodgepodge".

 This classic recipe is mashed with kale which is a healthy loved green.It has been used in the Dutch cooking long before it became the new superfood.
 Kale is called boerenkool which translated means farmer's cabbage but is actually curly kale and has been cultivated in the Netherlands since the Roman times.

 The potatoes on the other hand were introduced to Europe in the 16th century and became a staple food in the region.

 This dish has a simplicity about it that makes it a wonderful dutch comfort food.
 This Dutch stamppot recipe would be perfectly lovely on a cold winter night.

-The sausage adds excellent flavor to the dish and I can easily be a one dish meal.
+The sausage adds excellent flavor to the dish and It can easily be a one dish meal.
 It is often served this way in dutch cuisine.

-I can see why this dish has been loved for generations all throughout the Netherlands.
+I can see why this traditional dish has been loved for generations all throughout the Netherlands.
 Enjoy!